Bonga (musician): Independent Angola

 After independence, the new Angolan government took Angola's best solo acts and founded and supported an orchestra called "Semba Tropical".
 The purpose was to revive the lost music industry, as described by a People's Republic of Angola ministry spokesman during the band's tour in Europe in the mid-1980s:

 "We had great problems because of the war for independence.
 When the Portuguese left they dismantled some of the basic structure by smashing and sabotaging equipment and we had to start from scratch.
 After independence there were no bands at all.
 Those which were formed were not active because they had no instruments."
 As it was the case under Portugal's colonial rule, only a tiny minority of Angolans (1%) were allowed to get an education.
 Thus, the newly independent country, with relatively good infrastructure, and blessed with rich natural resources, was in fact badly mismanaged and plagued by corruption and failed central planning for several decades after independence from Portugal.

 After Angola's independence Bonga lived for some time in Paris and Angola, before establishing his main residence in Lisbon.
 As post-colonial life in Angola disintegrated into corruption, squalor, brutality, and an interminable and bloody civil war, Bonga remained critical of the political leaders on all sides.
 Bonga's voice of peace and conscience continues to make him a hero to the people of Angola no matter where he resides.
 He remains fiercely dedicated to the ideal of nonviolence, he states simply: "We must live without harming others."

-Now aged 74, he publishes in 2016 his thirty-first album Recados de Fora (Messages from Elsewhere) which include 9 new songs including Tonokenu, plus the covers of Sodade Meu Bem Sodade, a composition of Zé do Norte already sung by Maria Bethânia or Nazaré Pereira, and Odji Maguado composed by the Capeverdean writer B. Leza and popularised by Cesaria Evora in her 1990 album, Distino di Belita.
+Aged 74, he published in 2016 his thirty-first album Recados de Fora (Messages from Elsewhere).
+This included 9 new songs including Tonokenu, plus the covers of Sodade Meu Bem Sodade, a composition of Zé do Norte already sung by Maria Bethânia or Nazaré Pereira, and Odji Maguado composed by the Capeverdean writer B. Leza and popularised by Cesaria Evora in her 1990 album, Distino di Belita.